 With the help of the security team at Chainalysis, we have been able to determine, with high confidence, that no information was leaked as a consequence of the server being compromised.

 To repeat: we have been able to determine that it is highly unlikely that any information has been leaked.
-This is the case for both information relating to our SaaS customers and our on-premise customers.
+This is the case for both information relating to our Humio Cloud customers and our self-hosted customers.
 Likewise, none of the releases available to customers have been affected.
 The vulnerability was, as far as we have been able to determine, only exploited to run the said mining program to the effect that our build server became so slow that we were unable to do a build.